Clark Kent (Smallville): Characterization

 Just like his comic book counterpart, Smallville's Clark Kent was a symbolic representation of Jesus Christ.
 Established early on, the pilot episode contained a moment when Clark was crucified on a scarecrow post during a high school hazing.
 The Pittsburgh Post-Gazette's Rob Owen noted the Christ-like imagery of the scene, stating, "Is it any wonder Clark gets tied up there since Superman, too, was 'sent to save us'?"
 Echoing Owen, Judge Byun identified the same symbolism: "Superman is, in a way, the secular pop culture stand-in for Jesus Christ, a messiah figure for our generation.
 The series makes this theme explicit in its pilot episode, in which Clark is symbolically 'crucified' in a cornfield.
-That striking bit of symbolism becomes the central preoccupation of the series; Clark is the savior who sacrifices all for the greater good of humanity, and Smallville shows us how he comes to accept and embrace that role."
+That striking bit of symbolism becomes the central preoccupation of the series; Clark is the savior who sacrifices all for the greater good of humanity, and Smallville shows us how he comes to accept and embrace that role".

-This was extended to the end of season nine, where Clark sacrificed his own life in the finale, in order to send General Zod and the rest of the Kandorians to their own world.
+This was extended to the end of season nine, where Clark sacrificed himself to send General Zod and the rest of the Kandorians to their own world.
 In doing so, Clark fell off a building "... in full crucifixion pose, driving home the point that he is sacrificing himself for the good of the planet".
 To this point, Cinefantastique's Tom Powers suggested that these images and metaphorical emphasis through dialogue exchanges came across so heavy-handed that a very devout individual might have found them offensive.

 In addition to religious allusions, the crew used color schemes and camera movements to create their own themes for the characters.
 Since the show was told from Clark's point of view, particular visual elements were utilized to illustrate a particular characteristic.
 When he was safe at home the colors used to illustrate the environment were warm and gentle, with an earth tone, while the camera movement was gentle as well.
 When Clark was keeping his secret, but there was no danger around, the lighting was more neutral, with greater camera movement.
 When there was danger, the lighting became colder with more grays and blues, and the camera shifted to a handheld, allowing more extreme angles.